Violeta Violeta: Promotion

 On 1 March, before the start of the European tour in support of Vol. I, the band announced that Vol. II would be performed, in its entirety, for the first time at the Øya Festival on 11 August 2011.
 The event was streamed online the day following the event.
 The first single from Vol. II, "Tusen dråper regn", was premiered on 31 May 2011 on the radio show P3Morgen.
 It was confirmed in radio interviews conducted around the release of the single that Geir Zahl would be performing lead vocals on two self-composed songs on the album.
 The second single of the album, "Drøm videre Violeta", was released on 23 September 2011, and within a week of the release was a-listed on P1 and P3.

 Beginning on 1 November 2011, the band asked their fans to get involved with the 11-day countdown to the release of the album, Live i Oslo Spektrum, and "Sonny," their stage musical.
 They encouraged their fans to upload pictures to their Facebook page that showed the number of days until the release, and each day the band chose a different, fan-uploaded picture as their profile picture.
 They've also held a contest for fans to come up with a poster design to be sold at their merchandise booth during the tour for Vol. II.
+The album was initially release in Norway on 11 November 2011, and internationally on 20 January 2012.
 Their tour in support of the album consisted primarily of Norwegian concert venues, only playing a few European shows at the beginning of the tour.
 In the midst of their promotional tour they went back into the studio in May to finish the recording of Vol. III, then commenced with summer festivals, which they stated would be a continued support for Vol. II.

 Track listing

-Lyrics for all songs are in the Norwegian language.
 All songs written by Janove Ottesen unless otherwise noted.